DAI-Lab/StegBench/CONFIGURATION.md

 # CONFIGURATION SPECIFICATION

+<b>For examples of configuration options, please look at the examples/configs folder.
+We have providede a number of different configuration options that should be able to help you when you write your own.</b>

 Stegtest works by processing configuration files that contain information about each of the algorithms in the system.
 This allows StegTest to be a highly interoperable and modular system that can easily integrate into existing steganographic pipelines.
 Configuration files specify how a specific steganographic or steganalysis tool operates on your machine.
 You pass in several parameters that determine the following

 - <b>Compatibility</b>: The compatibility of the tool for different operating mechanisms